 Sex WAS rude, now it's REAL, is a comprehensive guide to understanding Sexuality for Neurodivergents.
 It can be adjusted to their needs and not every activity may need to be completed and the learning process can be as flexible as is required.

 Personal Space, Anatomy, Sexual Attraction and Relationships & Emotions, explain how to talk about this subject in a natural and realistic way, giving structure to what can be complex and abstract concepts.

 PRIVACY / TRUST / CONSENT link the entire process of learning, to help make wiser decisions in relation to sexuality and to ensure the individual and others remain safe.

 The book uses Personal-Eyes Stories, comics and games to support the individual's learning process and ensure they are are at the centre of all the activities.

-The need and right to understand ones own sexuality exists for everybody but sadly Autistic people often have their needs and rights shut down by society.
+The need and right to understand ones own sexuality exists for everybody but sadly Neurodivergents often have their needs and rights shut down by society.